DavidSM64/Diddy-Kong-Racing/README.md

 ### Debian / Ubuntu

-`sudo apt install build-essential pkg-config git binutils-mips-linux-gnu python3 libssl-dev`
+`sudo apt install build-essential pkg-config git binutils-mips-linux-gnu python3 libssl-dev wget`

-#### qemu-irix

-Download qemu-irix `.deb` package here: https://github.com/n64decomp/qemu-irix/releases

-Then install it by running `sudo dpkg -i qemu-irix-2.11.0-2169-g32ab296eef_amd64.deb`

-## Setup
+## Setup / Building
 1. Place the ROM file within the `baseroms` directory.
     **a.** Any DKR ROM should work as long as it is US 1.0.
     **b.** The name of the ROM file does not matter.
 It will be detected automatically from an md5 checksum.
     **c.** If you use a byte-swapped or little-endian ROM, then it will automatically be converted to a big-endian (.z64) ROM file.
-2. Run `./setup.sh` in the main directory.
+2. Run `make` in the main directory.
-    **a.** All of the tools within `/tools/` will be built.
-    **b.** Assets from the original DKR rom will be extracted into the generated `/assets/` folder.
-    **c.** Lastly, the linker file `dkr.ld` will be generated

-If you see the message `Setup complete!`, then you are ready to build.

-## Build

-To build the ROM, you just simply type in `make` in the main directory.
-You should see an `OK` at the end of the build if it worked correctly.
-The generated ROM file should appear in the `/build/` folder.
+    **a.** Use the `-jN` argument to use `N` number of threads to speed up building.
+For example, if you have a system with 4 cores / 4 threads, you should do `make -j4`.

 ## Assets

 See the [ASSETS_README.md](ASSETS_README.md) file for more information on the assets within this decompilation.